conx3/web3-plugin-aurora/README.md

 This is an npm package containing a web3.js plugin for Aurora NEAR engine.

+Aurora is an EVM-compatible blockchain built as a smart contract atop NEAR blockchain.
+This plugin would leverage Aurora custom RPC methods (https://doc.aurora.dev/evm/rpc/) and other custom behavior enabled at Aurora especially Cross-Contract Calls (XCC).
+More on Aurora XCC at https://github.com/aurora-is-near/aurora-contracts-sdk.

 Plugin usage by users
 ------------
 At your typescript project first run: